Morphic-Void/TheVoidEngine/docs/backlog/current_scope_backlog.md

 DONE: stop leakage of platform defines
 DONE: use Linux path for Android wait word but add additional defines

+DONE: CStaticLookup for provisioning and other data uintptr_t based

+DONE - DECIDED TO IGNORE EVERYTHING BUT PRIORITY AT THIS STAGE: add affinity, priority and numa identity

 4. IN PROGRESS - (CONSIDERING ANDROID OPTIONS): Implement wait/wake wrapper or fallback-compatible wait primitive
 6. IN PROGRESS - (IT IS NEEDED AS FALLBACK): Implement semaphore wrapper if needed
-7. IN PROGRESS - (AS PART OF THE FALLBACK): Implement 2-phase parking gate
-11. DEFERRED UNTIL PROJECT TESTABLE ON ALL SUPPORTED PLATFORMS: Add smoke/stress tests around each layer

 Random tasks:

 Add the tga testing

-wrapped phase gate, wait predicates and counter semaphore
+IN PROGRESS: Wrapped phase gate (done), wait predicates and counter semaphore

-add affinity, priority and numa identity

-DONE: CStaticLookup for provisioning and other data uintptr_t based
+Thread provisioning and other data access structures

-TODO: - then start on the initialisation and structures
+TLS definition